hakierspejs/labelprinter/README.md

 "requests", "base58" and "lxml" are there for interfacing with gnujdb.

 Tested on ARM (Raspberry Pi).
-I guess we should rewrite it in Go, Rust or similar because it's a bit slow to deploy on small machines.2
+I guess we should rewrite it in Go, Rust or similar because it's a bit slow to deploy on small machines.